sauliuz/amokjs/README.md

-# amokjs - simple backend mocking framework
+# amokjs - very simple api mocking

 [![npm version](https://badge.fury.io/js/amokjs.svg)](https://badge.fury.io/js/amokjs)

-**amokjs** is a minimal and lean API response mocking framework.
-It helps you quickly build and host backend API mocks.
-It simply serves http responses from the flat files and supports multiple response codes, headers and dynamically generated templated values.
+**amokjs** is a minimal API response mocking framework.
+It helps you very quickly build and host backend API mocks.
+It simply serves HTTP responses from the flat files.
+It supports all HTTP response codes, headers and dynamically generated templated values.
 See the [example applications](https://github.com/sauliuz/amokjs/tree/master/examples).

 ## How to run

-**amokjs** comes with Expressjs framework so your application has to only require and use **amokjs** npm module.
+**amokjs** is pakaged with [Expressjs](https://expressjs.com/) which means your application has to only require and use **amokjs** npm module.

     var amokjs = require('amokjs');
     amokjs.setPort('3030');